Grow your super

 Small amounts now can make a big difference to your super balance in retirement, and you can claim personal contributions as a tax deduction.
 The annual cap for concessional contributions is $27,500 p.a.
 (2021/22 financial year).
 Ask your employer about starting a salary sacrifice arrangement.

 You can make regular or one-off contributions of your own, from your after tax income.
 These contributions are not taxed in your super, as tax has already been paid.

 You can also set up an ongoing direct debit with us or ask your employer about starting a direct debit arrangement.
 Before you make any extra contributions, please consider your current financial commitments.

 The annual non-concessional contributions cap is $110,000 (2021/22 financial year).
-Members under 67 years of age will have the option of contributing up to $300,000 over a three year period for members depending on their total superannuation balance.
+Members under 67 years of age will have the option of contributing up to $330,000 over a three-year period depending on their total superannuation balance.
 Members aged 67 or over but under 75 may be eligible to make non-concessional contributions, but the cap is $110,000, with no bring-forward arrangement.

 Other ways to contribute